TOP

 Notes:

-1. Training hours per capita = Total training hours 283,152/Total number of trainees 4,678.
+1. Training hours per capita = Total training hours 375,555/Total number of trainees 4,874.
 The training hours per capita of males and females differ from each other mainly because of the ratio of males and females and different professional training attended due to job differences.

-2. Average number of training hours per training session = Total training hours 283,152/Total number of training session 122,315.
-"Average number of training hours per training session" aims to present the number of training hours per training session for each person every year.
+2. Average number of training hours per training session = Total training hours 375,555/Total number of training session 107,512.
+“Average number of training hours per training session” aims to present the number of training hours per training session for each person every year.

-5. Average number of class hours per different job rankings is calculated as: Total number of training hours for a job ranking/Number of employees trained at the particular job ranking throughout the year.
+5. Average number of training hours per different job levels is calculated as: Total number of training hours for a job levels/Number of employees trained at the particular job ranking throughout the year.

 To enhance the professional knowledge and technical expertise of THSRC employees and to meet the growing demand for self-provision of professional courses, THSRC is committed to developing internal lecturers in areas such as safety, service, and technical services.
 These individuals are recommended or selected by senior colleagues or supervisors from relevant units and are qualified as internal lecturers after completing training courses and practical exercises.
-In 2022, THSRC successfully trained 70 qualified internal lecturers.
+In 2024, THSRC successfully trained 41 qualified internal lecturers.
 The training primarily focuses on professional functions, with management functions as a supplementary component.
-In 2022, the total number of in-house training hours was 44,248, with 1,524 in-house lecturers participating in the courses.
+In 2024, the total number of internal lecturer training hours was 345,646, with 983 internal lecturers participating in the courses, average of 352 hours for each internal lecturer.

 THSRC's Performance Appraisal Process

-THSRC has been implementing the "Career Path" talent development program for some time now, with a commitment to building a comprehensive personnel development structure.
-The Company designs unique retention and career development paths for high-performing talents in front-line units and personnel in various positions.
-Additionally, THSRC plans relevant manpower allocation based on the results of the annual manpower inventory audit to meet the needs of each business unit.
-Based on the two foundations of organizational needs and personal development, we provide high-performing talents with annual promotion opportunities to enhance their professional level and achieve the goal of motivating and retaining talents.
-For those interested in management positions and who meet the Company's requirements, they can expand their personal career development and maximize their potential through the job promotion channel.
+THSRC has implemented the “Career Path” talent development plan, designed different retention and career development paths for outstanding talents in front-line units and colleagues in different positions, and planned relevant manpower allocation based on the annual manpower assessment to meet various business units' manpower needs.
+Based on organizational needs and personal development, we provide annual promotion opportunities for outstanding talents to achieve the purpose of motivating and retaining talents.
+For those who are interested in In-charged of management positions and meet the requirements, they can also expand their career path and fully realize their potential through the “Job Promotion” channel.